Financial-Times/publish-carousel/README.md

 The **Scheduler** is responsible for managing all the configured cycles.
 It exposes functions for adding, deleting, stopping, starting and resetting individual cycles, as well as general functions for shutting down all cycles.

 A **Cycle** is responsible for continuously iterating over a subset of the native content in the `native-store`.
-Each time the cycle completes the republishing of the subset is called one **Iteration** of the cycle.
+One **Iteration** of the cycle is completed each time the cycle completes the republishing of that subset.

 ## Cycle Types